Cybersecurity Center Faculty

 Lee holds a Bachelor of Science in Aerospace Engineering and a Master of Science in Electrical Engineering and multiple industry certifications: PMP, CISSP, ITIL, MCSE (NT), MCSE (W2K), MCSE+I, MCT, CNE, MCP, MCP+I, SCNP, CCNA, EIT, A+, Net+, Security+, INet+, CIW Associate, CIW Professional, CIW Master.

-Joshua Pulaski is employed as the Cyber Compliance Branch Chief for the Department of the Army, Mid-Atlantic Region Network Enterprise Center and in his current position, is responsible for the cybersecurity compliance of all Information Technology for the US Army’s Mid-Atlantic Region.
+JOSHUA PULASKI is employed as the Cyber Compliance Branch Chief for the Department of the Army, Mid-Atlantic Region Network Enterprise Center and in his current position, is responsible for the cybersecurity compliance of all Information Technology for the US Army’s Mid-Atlantic Region.
 Over the past 15 years in IT, Josh has held various positions as a contractor and civilian employee.
-His experiences span from Service Desk and Systems Administration to Project Management and Change Management, to his current position in Cybersecurity.
+His experience spans from Service Desk and Systems Administration to Project Management and Change Management, to his current position in Cybersecurity.

 Josh has written numerous technical white papers, proposals, and articles for the

 US Army and has briefed Senior Leaders on the importance of implementing and executing

 a comprehensive Cybersecurity program.
 He is at the forefront of the Cybersecurity

 industry, protecting the US Army from various entities that may threaten the Cyber

 He holds a Master’s Degree in Applied Information Technology and a post-graduate certificate in Information Systems Management from Towson University.
 His certifications include: CompTIA A+, CompTIA Network+, and ISC2Certified Information Systems Security Professional (CISSP).